Hamoudi0427/Conway-s-Game-of-Life/README.md

 2) Download and link SDL2 and add SDL2.dll to the project folder.
 3) Compile the program and run (to run different patterns use the command line arguments found above).

+# To- Do
+1) Gosper's Algorithm
+2) Add more patterns